 PeopleSoft Vendor Number: 0000002610

 Highlight the Address and Vendor # to alert A/P that this is an EDI payment.
-Additionally, prepare a credit Deposit Transmittal Form for Cash for the “8” department for the amount of the charge, using Wells as the Bank Code and WDEP as the Bank Account.
+Additionally, prepare a credit Deposit Transmittal Form for Electronic Payments for the “8” department for the amount of the charge, using Wells as the Bank Code and WDEP as the Bank Account.
 Be sure to include in the Description on the DTF the Invoice Number from the Accounting Voucher.
 Send the Accounting Voucher, backup documentation, and the original & one copy of the DTF to Accounts Payable.
 When the funds are received, UBO personnel will receipt the DTF copy and return to you for your records.